Hey-Deepak/MyEcomTest/README.md

 ## Remaining
 1. Splash Screen
+2. Need to Modify Repo and ViewModel According to need.
-3. All Screen Connected with Nested Nav Graph
+3. All Screen need to Connected with Nested Nav Graph